 Webhook notifications

-Last updated: Apr-10-2023
+Last updated: Nov-25-2024

+• Handle asynchronous calls.
 By default, Cloudinary's upload API works synchronously.
 For example, uploaded assets are processed and eager transformations are generated synchronously during an upload API call, which means that the original asset and derived assets are available immediately for delivery and further management.
 However, in some cases you may need to be notified that an upload has completed, or you may want to process actions asynchronously in the background, especially actions that require a relatively long time to process and require your users to actively wait for the processing to finish.

-Although not its primary purpose, you can also potentially use Cloudinary notification webhooks as a trigger for another operation.
-The Cloudinary Solutions team took advantage of this option to create an open-source library that can learn and then auto-tag faces with names using an Amazon Rekognition lambda function that's triggered by the notification when photos are uploaded to a dedicated 'training' folder in Cloudinary.
+• The Cloudinary Solutions team took advantage of this option to create an open-source library that can learn and then auto-tag faces with names using an Amazon Rekognition lambda function that's triggered by the notification when photos are uploaded to a dedicated 'training' folder in Cloudinary.

-Global notification URL
+Global notification URLs

 Note